-- The registered manager completed assessments which were comprehensive to ensure people's needs could be met.
-Expected outcomes were identified, discussed and agreed.
-Following assessment, the provider had provided a holistic approach towards providing person-centred care.
+- Duty care managers completed assessments which were comprehensive to ensure people's needs could be met.
 Records were consistent and staff provided support that had been agreed during the assessment process.
-People confirmed this when we spoke with them. - We saw evidence the provider was referencing current legislation, standards and evidence based on guidance to achieve effective outcomes.
-This supported the service to ensure people received effective, safe and appropriate care which met their needs and protected their rights. - The registered manager regularly reviewed care and support and updated care plans where people's needs had changed.
+People confirmed this when we spoke with them. - The provider was referencing current legislation, standards and evidence based on guidance to achieve effective outcomes.
+This supported staff to ensure people received effective, safe and appropriate care which met their needs and protected their rights. - Duty care managers regularly reviewed care and support and updated care plans where people's needs had changed.
 This ensured people received the level of care and support they required.